 April weather was near normal based on temperature but quite dry compared to our station history.
 The average temperature was 52.7 °F, which is 0.2 °F below normal making April the first month this year even close to normal.
 There were 9 days at least 5 °F below normal and 7 days at least 5 °F above normal.

-The maximum temperature of 42 °F occurred on the 22nd and the minimum of -1 °F on the 16th and 20th.
-There were 15 ice days which are days the temperature does not get above freezing.
-The station average for ice days in February is 7.
-The coldest February on record at the station was 25.3 °F from 2007.
-The station record low for February was 5 °F from 2007 and the record maximum is 70 °F from 2011.
+The maximum temperature of 79 °F occurred on the 18th and the minimum of 31 °F occurred on the 1st and 2nd.
+The coldest April at the station was 49 °F from 2007 and the warmest 57 °F from 2010.
+The station record low for April is 26 °F from 2008 and the record maximum is 90 °F from 2009.

-The predominant wind direction was West-North West and the average wind speed for the month was 4.6 mph, which is below the normal of 4.9 mph.
-The peak wind gust of 43 mph occurred on the 2nd.
-The month totaled 119 sunshine hours which is right on our average of 119 hours.
-A typical maximum daily solar reading was 593 w/m² and the maximum daily UV index averaged a typical 3.0.
+It was a typically windy April for Berks with the predominant wind direction out of the West.
+The average wind speed for the month was 5.1 mph which is slightly above the normal of 4.9 mph.
+The peak wind gust of 36 mph occurred on the 4th and there were only 118 hours of calm winds.
+Sunshine hours totaled 138 which is below our monthly norm of 154 hours.
+A typical maximum daily solar reading was 850 w/m² and the maximum daily UV index averaged 6.0.